caesar2024/caesar2024.github.io/Episode001.md

 ## When?

 The field sampling is scheduled to take place February 22, 2024 to April, 7, 2024.
-Prior to this date, there will be installation of custom equipment on the aircraft, test flights, ferry flights that bring the aircraft from Colorado to Sweden.
-After the campaign the various research teams will analyze the data report their findings to the public.
+Prior to this date, there will be installation of custom equipment on the aircraft, test flights, and a ferry flight from Colorado to Sweden.
+After the campaign the various research teams will analyze the data and report their findings to the public.

 ## Who?